Skip to content

 💡 Practical Tip

-If your trip includes a terminal connection, allow extra time.
-The route between T1 and T3 may take more than 15 minutes including transfers and checkpoints.
+If your flight includes a connection between terminals, plan with sufficient time margin.
+The journey between T1 and T3 can take more than 15 minutes including transfers and security checks.

 For more details on how to move between terminals, visit our inter-terminal connection guide.